 We’ve advised in the sale of affiliate businesses across various niches and income levels, so we’ve learned quite a bit about the factors that contribute most significantly to a high valuation.
 Here’s what we’ve come to understand:

 The nature of the affiliate program will likely have an impact on the valuation.
 Any business that has been built to promote a single affiliate product is at risk of losing revenue because there is a chance that the product will change, go away or simply lose appeal with customers.
 This has been demonstrated well by Amazon in recent years.
 Being too reliant on a single revenue source is always risky.
 Conversely, if an affiliate business is promoting multiple offers and the revenues are well diversified, the business will likely receive a higher valuation.

 In addition to product concentration, it is also important to consider the overall growth patterns of the business.
 For example:

 - Is the business growing or shrinking?

 - How evergreen are the products being promoted?

-- How large and established is the affiliate partner (i.e. Amazon is a large incumbent player in e-commerce so has a lower perceived risk of failure)?
+- How large and established is the affiliate partner (i.e., Amazon is a large incumbent player in e-commerce, so it has a lower perceived risk of failure)?

 - How long has the business been a part of the affiliate program?